Azure/azurestack-powershell/docs/migration-guides/migration-guide.2.0.0-preview.md

 ## Azs.Fabric.Admin
 ### **Get-AzsInfrastructureRoleInstance **
-- Return property changed: The object Size (.Cores/.MemoryInGB) is flatten to NumberOfCores and SizeMemoryInGB
+- Return property changed: The object Size (.Cores/.MemoryInGB) is flattened to NumberOfCores and SizeMemoryInGB
 ### **Get-AzsScaleUnit**
-- Return property changed: The object TotalCapacity (.Cores/.MemoryInGB) is flatten to TotalCapacityOfCores and TotalCapacityOfMemoryInGB
+- Return property changed: The object TotalCapacity (.Cores/.MemoryInGB) is flattened to TotalCapacityOfCores and TotalCapacityOfMemoryInGB
 ### **Get-AzsScaleUnitNode**
-- Return property changed: The object Capacity (.Cores/.MemoryInGB) is flatten to CapacityOfCores  and CapacityOfMemoryInGB
+- Return property changed: The object Capacity (.Cores/.MemoryInGB) is flattened to CapacityOfCores  and CapacityOfMemoryInGB

 ## Azs.Storage.Admin
 ### **Update-AzsStorageSettings**